The Future of Another Timeline

-The Future of Another Timeline is a 2019 science-fiction novel by Annalee Newitz.
+The Future of Another Timeline is a 2019 science fiction novel by Annalee Newitz.
 The feminist time-travel adventure follows Tess, a professional time traveler, geoscientist, and secretly a member of the Daughters of Harriet (Tubman), who are working to make the future better for women.

 Synopsis

-In 1992, after a confrontation at a riot grrrl concert, 17-year-old Beth finds herself in a car with her friend's abusive boyfriend dead in the back seat, and agrees to help her friends hide the body.
+In 1992, after a confrontation at a riot grrrl concert, 17-year-old Beth finds herself in a car with her friend's abusive boyfriend dead in the back seat and agrees to help her friends hide the body.
 The event sets the young women on a path of escalating violence and vengeance as they realize how many other young women in the world need protecting as well.

-In 2022, Tess is a geologist who is one of a team of time-traveling scholars, and she hops to key moments in history to change the timeline and create a better future.
+In 2022, Tess is a geologist who is one of a team of time-traveling scholars, and she transports to key moments in history to change the timeline and create a better future.
 But rewriting the timeline isn’t as simple as it may seem.
 As Tess observes, “change is never linear and obvious.
 Often progress only becomes detectable when it inspires a desperate backlash”.
-Tess and Beth’s stories intertwine as war breaks out across the timeline -- an incel-like anti-women group of men from the future is threatening to destroy time travel and leave only a small group with the power to shape the past, present, and future, in which women have been genetically engineered into subservience.
+Tess and Beth’s stories intertwine as war breaks out across the timeline—an incel-like anti-women group of men from the future is threatening to destroy time travel and leave only a small group with the power to shape the past, present, and future, in which women have been genetically engineered into subservience.
 This group is dedicated to stopping Tess and her colleagues at any cost.

 Tess travels backwards in time to the 1893 Chicago World's Fair, where she and her cohort take on nineteenth-century moralist and anti-family-planning crusader Anthony Comstock, the inspiration for the futuristic cabal.
 Throughout, Tess jumps back and forth to her present and to Beth's 1990's, experiencing different futures that develop along the way.
 For example, in all the timelines, Beth has an abortion after getting pregnant by Hamid.
 But in the original timeline, in which abortion is illegal, the experience is traumatic and humiliating, whereas in the timeline edited by Tess and her friends, it is a respectful and professional procedure, and the lack of trauma enables Beth to reconnect with Hamid.
 This leads to her telling him about her father's abusive behavior, and his support gives her the courage to turn to the authorities and break away from her parents.